LLMs and the Human Condition

+This paper proposes a model of what Large Language Models are doing when they impress us with its language skills.
+Rather than doing classic AI with ``distributed representations,'' the proposal is that LLMs work because they have been trained on descriptions of {\bf practices}, and ``glorified auto-complete'' is sufficient to capture the mechanism behind a significant proportion of our rather shallow intelligence.
+Although not flattering to our modern ego, the approach provides an explanation of apparent ``mind reading'' in human communication -- a phenomena that has been challenging for conversational user interfaces.

+For the last few years work in AI has become synonymous with machine learning and in particular neural net architectures for Large Language Models or LLMs.
+These systems do impressive things, but \textit{how} they do them is poorly understood.
+The idea that we do things by thinking about it is very appealing and, with the growth of interest in AI, many coming from outside the field have not studied the history.
+Inevitably old mistakes get repeated.
 The paper starts with a recap of good old fashioned AI (GOFAI).
 It then describes what Brooks and many philosophers have said about the nature of situated action.
-It then introduces a third mechanism that was touched on in the 1970s in AI research but which is an idea that is hundreds of years old in what is now sociology.
-Finally the model being developed is applied to a major issue in Natural Language Understanding (NLU) namely the phenomenon of apparent ``mind reading''.
+It then introduces a mechanism that was touched on in the 1970s in AI research but which is an idea that is hundreds of years old in what is now sociology.
+Finally the paper discusses how the mechanism can be applied to a major issue in Natural Language Understanding (NLU) namely the phenomenon of apparent ``mind reading''.